CU-ESIIL/HYR-SENSE/docs/index.md

 ![](./assets/esiil_content/Hyrsense_Agenda.png)

 ## Venue Information
-HYR-SENSE will be held at the University of Colorado Boulder East Campus SEEC Building (4001 Discovery Dr, Boulder, CO 80303).
+HYR-SENSE will be held at the University of Colorado Boulder.
+On June 10-12, 2024 at East Campus SEEC Building (4001 Discovery Dr, Boulder, CO 80303 - Room S228).
+On June 13, 2024, at Mountain Research Station (818 County Road 116 Nederland, CO 80466 - Lodge).
+Transportation to the Research Station will depart from SEEC at 9 am.

 ### Explore Boulder Like a Local!
 Want to get out to explore while you’re here?
 [This website](https://www.bouldercoloradousa.com/things-to-do/) has lots of information on things to do in Boulder, such as shopping, restaurants, nightlife, and much more!